Rudyy75/Titan-AdHunter/README.md

 For testing purposes, use the included `test_ad_library.html` file:

+1. **Important**: Go to `chrome://extensions`, find AdHunter, click "Details", and enable "Allow access to file URLs".
-1. Open `test_ad_library.html` in Chrome
+2. Open `test_ad_library.html` in Chrome.
-2. Click the AdHunter extension icon
+3. Click the AdHunter extension icon.
-3. Start the scan to test the basic functionality
+4. Start the scan to test the basic functionality.

 ## Technical Architecture